Sabayon/wiki-next/docs/articles/wireguard.md

 # Wireguard

 WireGuard is a new, experimental VPN protocol that aims to offer a simpler, faster, and more secure solution for VPN tunneling than the existing VPN protocols.
 WireGuard has some major differences when compared to OpenVPN and IPSec, such as the code size (under 4,000 lines!), speed, and encryption standards.

-You can learn more about it here https://restoreprivacy.com/wireguard/
+You can learn more about it here https://www.wireguard.com/ and https://restoreprivacy.com/wireguard/

 ## Setting up Wireguard